Key Stage 1 Reading Fluency Project

 The Ofsted 2019 Education Inspection Framework states that ‘a rigorous approach to the teaching of reading develops learners’ confidence and enjoyment in reading’ and states that learners should ‘read widely and often, with fluency and comprehension’.
 The Key Stage 1 Reading Fluency Project will actively support schools in achieving these aims.

-The project is being delivered within schools in Hertfordshire, and is also available to surrounding counties, including London.
+The eight-week long project is being delivered within schools in Hertfordshire, and is also available nationally as the training will be delivered via webinar.

-- two-hour mid-project visit, where elements of the project are tailored towards specific school / cohort needs
+- two-hour paired mid-project visit, where elements of the project are tailored towards specific school / cohort needs, delivered remotely

-The training is available for two delegates from the project school: the Year 2 (or Year 1) project teacher, and the English subject leader.
+The training is available for two delegates from the project school: the Year 2 or 3 project teacher, and the English subject leader.

 Each school is allocated a project adviser.
 The adviser will be on hand throughout the project period to answer queries and support the school as needed.
 The adviser will also analyse the project data and share this with the school.
 As part of the project, participating teachers are asked to work with a group of six pupils for 40 minutes each week (two sessions of 20 minutes) for an eight-week period.
 These pupils are deemed to be not on track to reach the expected standard at the start of the intervention.